 Think ginger, lemon, fresh herbs, and different textures of vegetables.

 Dive into it!
-Stir in all the forgotten vegetables in your fridge, don't let the lack of a couple of spices stop you.
+Stir in all the forgotten vegetables in your fridge; don't let the lack of a couple of spices stop you.
 Make a curry or a vegan stew.
-Curries make fantastic, easy, and flavorful dinner recipes.
+Curries make fantastic, easy, and flavorful main dish.

 🧾 Ingredients